imtypist/ST-Matching/README.md

 - PostgreSQL 10
   - NOTE : [How to operate PostgreSQL using C/C++?](https://segmentfault.com/a/1190000000628234)
+  - The thing needs to know is that if you install a x64 version, you should compile the project in x64, otherwise it would be ERROR.
 - Visual Studio 2017
   - recomended, some other IDEs are OK
 - PostGIS 2.4.3